datajoint/datajoint-docs/src/concepts/reproduce/table-tiers.md

 --8<-- "src/images/concepts-table-tiers-diagram.md"

-In this example, the experimenter first enters information into the Manual tables, shown in geen.
+In this example, the experimenter first enters information into the Manual tables, shown in green.
 They enter information about a mouse, then a session, and then each scan performed, with the stimuli.
 Next the automated portion of the pipeline takes over, Importing the raw data and performing image alignment, shown in blue.
 Computed tables are shown in red.
 Image segmentation identifies cells in the images, and extraction of